-This article is part of EXTRACT, a series where we dive into the analysis and associations of the important songs of today.
+This article is part of What Do You Mean?, a series where we dive into the analysis and associations of the important songs of today.

 Having dropped one of 2021’s most successful singles, the inescapable ‘Drivers License’, Olivia Rodrigo returns today (April 1st) for a second ride with ‘Deja Vu’.